hellgate75-cs/kubernetes-aangine-charts/README.md

 ## License

-Express All rights reserved by Continuous Software Ltd, author: [Fabrizio Torelli](mailto:hellgate75@gmail.com), follow articles on [LinkedIn](https://www.linkedin.com/in/fabriziotorelli)
+All rights are reserved by the author: [Fabrizio Torelli](mailto:hellgate75@gmail.com) undel [LGPL v3 License](/LICENSE) minimum requirements, and idividual creative rights.
+An use or distribution of this repository content must be authorized by the author, and any abouse will be persecuted accordingly to the law.
+You can follow authors articles on [LinkedIn](https://www.linkedin.com/in/fabriziotorelli) for further information of updates.